You are here

-The VPR designates IRBs to review research covered by the FWA, as well as other research subject to the HRPP, and delegates additional authority to the IRBs and other units to act on other related issues.
-In collaboration with other University executive officers, the VPR provides sufficient resources, space, and staff to support the IRBs' review, monitoring, and recordkeeping duties.
+The IO designates IRBs to review research covered by the FWA, as well as other research subject to the HRPP, and delegates additional authority to the IRBs and other units to act on other related issues.
+In collaboration with other University executive officers, the IO provides sufficient resources, space, and staff to support the IRBs' review, monitoring, and recordkeeping duties.

-The VPR ensures that appropriate oversight mechanisms are implemented to promote compliance with applicable laws, regulations and IRB determinations.
-For research supported by the United States Department of Health and Human Services (HHS) that is performed primarily under the direction of the University, the VPR also takes steps to ensure that any cooperating performance sites have approved assurances from the Office for Human Research Protections (OHRP).
-The VPR requires that cooperative IRB review arrangements be documented in writing consistent with OHRP guidance.
-For federally-sponsored research, the VPR also requires that unaffiliated investigators relying on the University's assurance have documented, as provided by OHRP guidance, their commitment to the University's human subjects protections requirements and to the IRB's determinations.
+The IO ensures that appropriate oversight mechanisms are implemented to promote compliance with applicable laws, regulations and IRB determinations.
+For research supported by the United States Department of Health and Human Services (HHS) that is performed primarily under the direction of the University, the IO also takes steps to ensure that any cooperating performance sites have approved assurances from the Office for Human Research Protections (OHRP).
+For federally-sponsored research, the IO requires that cooperative IRB review arrangements be documented in writing consistent with OHRP guidance and that unaffiliated investigators relying on the University's assurance have documented, as provided by OHRP guidance, their commitment to the University's human subjects protections requirements and to the IRB's determinations.
 See Part 5 of this OM for additional information on required assurances and registrations and for a discussion on IRB-of-Record arrangements and the University's policy on unaffiliated investigators.

 Multiple individuals, units, and functions within UMOR assist in the development, implementation, and enforcement of University policies and procedures for the HRPP.

-The HRPP Director promotes consistency and addresses identified inconsistencies among various University policies, procedures, and guidance affecting human subjects research.
-The HRPP Director facilitates communication and coordination throughout the HRPP, chairs the IRB Council, and serves as a liaison between the HRPP and individual review units, organizations, and functions, including the Institutional Biosafety Committee, the Department of Occupational Safety and Environmental Health, the Conflict of Interest Review Committees, the Radiation Policy Committee, the General Counsel’s Office, campus and health system compliance structures, and academic misconduct investigations and proceedings.
+- Serving as a liaison between the HRPP and individual review units, organizations, and functions, including: the IRBs, the Institutional Biosafety Committee, the Department of Environment, Health & Safety, the Conflict of Interest Review Committees, the Radiation Policy Committee, the General Counsel's Office, campus and health system compliance structures, and academic misconduct investigations and proceedings.

 The Office of Research and Sponsored Projects (ORSP) assists faculty and staff members in all aspects of externally sponsored research projects and other scholarly activities – including the identification of a potential sponsor, preparation of a proposal, identification and resolution of various administrative, contractual and regulatory compliance issues, negotiation of funding agreements and submission of the documents required to close out the project.